-yslexia is an alternative way of thinking that if effectively addressed, can be a gift.
-Often found in the creative professions from artists to musicians, actors, chefs, and even iconic leaders, a world without dyslexia would be a much less colourful and diverse place.
+YSLEXIA is an alternative way of thinking that, if effectively addressed, can be a gift.
+Often found in the creative professions - from artists to musicians, actors, chefs and even iconic leaders - a world without dyslexia would be a much less colourful and diverse place.

-The theme for this year's Dyslexia Awareness Week (June 16-22) is Blessing in Disguise, which is all about recognising the creative gifts that dyslexia can bring.
-But for most of the 70,000 dyslexic school children in our education system, recognising dyslexia as a gift won't be the norm.
+The theme for this year's Dyslexia Awareness Week is "blessing in disguise", which is all about recognising the creative gifts that dyslexia can bring.

+But for the majority of the 70,000 dyslexic school children in our education system, recognising dyslexia as a gift won't be the norm.
 This is because their learning needs are not being recognised or supported by the mainstream education system.

 Dyslexia's biggest disability is self-esteem.
 Every day dyslexic people of all ages see themselves as failures instead of embracing their unique talents and way of looking at the world around them.

-And too many of our children share a shockingly similar story, told they are lazy, losers, academically challenged, only good for manual labour and so on.
-It is no surprise then that dyslexia is not only at the root of many education difficulties, but flows through to social issues; for example, youth depression and youth suicide.
+And too many of our children share a shockingly similar story-told they are lazy, losers, academically challenged, only good for manual labour and so on.
+It is no surprise then, that dyslexia is not only at the root of many education difficulties, but flows through to social issues, for example youth depression and youth suicide.
+It is also pression and youth suicide.
 It is also estimated that 50 per cent of youth who find themselves in court are dyslexic or have an identifiable learning disability.